-All event parking must be provided on-site or through formal parking agreements with other property owners as approved by City Council.
-No parking is allowed in the center of the Speedway's track, in designated open space, in perimeter yards, or within 15' of top of bank within the pit area.
+All event parking must be provided on-site of through formal parking agreements with other property owners as approved by City Council.
+No parking allowed in center of Speedway's track, in designated open space, in perimeter yards front yard, or within 15' of top of bank.